- Academic Year

 Each faculty member who is tenured or who receives an academic promotion at Texas Tech University will receive a comprehensive performance evaluation no more often than once every year, but no less often than once every six years after the date the faculty member was granted tenure or received an academic promotion.
 Standardized procedures developed by a committee of the Faculty Senate and the Office of the Provost and approved by the Board of Regents may be found in OP 32.31.
 Comprehensive performance evaluations do not preclude the usual annnual performance evaluations of faculty, as provisioned in OP 32.32.
 Annual evaluations remain a regular function for all faculty, regardless of rank or years in service.

 Posting of student grades poses several legal problems for the university.
 Texas Tech policy is that no grades should be posted at any time.
 However, classes with several hundred students enrolled must have test grades returned during the semester, which may be impossible on an individual basis.
 In these cases, if the department chairperson grants permission, grades may be posted by randomly generated identification numbers without student names, social security numbers, or Banner R numbers.
-Furthermore, students may receive grades before they are mailed by the Registrar if they have provided the professor a signed statement with a self-addressed envelope.
-Grades may also be reported to email addresses verified as belonging to the student.
+Furthermore, students may receive grades before they are mailed by the Registrar if they have provided the professor a signed statement with preferred email address or a self-addressed envelope.

 Failure to follow this policy could provide a basis for successful litigation in the future.
 Posting no grades is the safest course of action for protection of student privacy (OP 34.12)

 By state law university property may not be used for the private benefit of members of the faculty and staff.
 Particular care must be taken that state-owned vehicles are used only for university business and that proper records are kept of such use.
 (OP 10.11, OP 61.01, and OP 63.08)